 Should I Use Chemical Drain Cleaner on Clogged Drains?

 Despite popular belief, chemical drain cleaners are not recommended.
 Not only are they toxic to children, pets, and even you, but also they are a huge contributor to global pollution because the chemicals are being integrated into our water system.
-Furthermore, the toxic chemicals will erode your drain lines and over time, those lines will need to be replaced.
+Furthermore, the toxic chemicals will erode your drain lines and over time, those drain lines will need to be replaced.
 However, products that contain non-threatening bacteria and enzymes can be used to aid the elimination of drain build-up.
 If these alternative products don’t work, the job is best left up to an experienced and knowledgeable plumber.